How to Attract and Retain Sponsors and Partners

 Retaining sponsors and corporate partners

 When you’re better able to retain sponsors and corporate partners, you’re working smarter, not harder.
 We explore the mindset, tools and techniques for effectively managing and servicing sponsor relationships, including how to develop a Partnership Implementation Plan and run a Corporate Partners' Workshop to help your partners maximise their investment.
-This is the retention strategy Richard has used for organisations such as the Museum of Contemporary Art, Queensland Symphony Orchestra, Sydney Symphony Orchestra, Landcare Australia, Royal Botanic Gardens, Cerebral Palsy Alliance.
+This is the retention strategy Richard has facilitated for organisations such as the Museum of Contemporary Art, Queensland Ballet, West Australian Ballet, Learning Links, Queensland Symphony Orchestra, Sydney Symphony Orchestra, Landcare Australia, Royal Botanic Gardens, Cerebral Palsy Alliance, Screen Producers Australia.

 Maximising your personal performance